iranianpep/code-jetter/docs/getting-started.md

 <a name="requirements"></a>
 ## Check The Requirements
 Currently the main requirement for Code Jetter to run is PHP 5.6+.
 If your PHP version is not 5.6 or above that, an error will be thrown.
-The good news is that Code Jetter can run on a shared host.

 <a name="database"></a>
 ## Apply Database Changes